Style

 Isolation modes

-The Style CPart is capable of "isolating" it's contents using one of several strategies: Prefix isolation (using the "descendent" CSS selector), Class isolation (where a class is attached to all matching elements generated by the Component, and the :is() CSS selector is used to join the class with all selectors in the Component), and finally Shadow
+The Style CPart is capable of "isolating" it's contents using one of several strategies: Prefix isolation (using the "descendent" CSS selector), _Class isolation- (where a class is attached to all matching elements generated by the Component, and the :is() CSS selector is used to join the class with all selectors in the Component), and finally _Shadow isolation_ (where the browser's Shadow DOM is used to isolate the styles of this component).

 Prefix isolation (default for <Component ...)